Landon153/TypeScript-Test/README.md

 - Example transform_config
 ```
 {
+  "property":
+    {
-  "thumbnail": { "width": 200, "height": 200 },
+     "width": 200,
-  "rounded": { "radius": "50%" }
+     "height": 200,
+     "object-fit": "cover"
+    },
+  "replace_original": false
 }
 ```
 #### Notes
  - topic_patterns: list of topic patterns to match.
- - category_ids and mime_type_ids: may be empty if the rule applies to all types.
+ - category_ids and mime_type_ids: may be null or [] if the rule applies to all types.
  - transform_config: stores the JSON configuration for transformations (resize, optimize, chaining, etc.).